xTonyYu/website-with-custom-carousel/README.md

 NEXT STEPS:
 + separate carousel section from main.js and create a carousel.js. (done)
-+ complete career path map (in progress)
++ complete initial career path map (done)
++ refine career path map so left side dot show up
 + figure out how svg works and change its color other than black (done)
-+ refract HTML so all "li" tags are JS driven instead of hard code
++ refract HTML so all "li" tags are JS driven instead of hard code (done)
-+ revisit serch box code and css so it can be more of a component
++ revisit search box code and css so it can be more of a component
 + convert all to React.js

 I welcome your feedback.